-This proposal will require Council to keep the community well-informed about the options available for residual waste and reducing waste costs - for example, using private contractors and minimising waste or recycling.
+To support this plan, Council will keep the community well-informed about the options available for residual waste and reducing waste costs - for example, using private contractors and minimising waste or recycling.

 Under this proposal, Council will also consider transitioning the recovery parks over the six years of this plan to accepting only recyclables (at no cost) and green waste (for a charge consistent with other facilities).
 Residual waste services, which comprise the majority of the recovery park costs, would be left to the private market.
 This is consistent with its objectives and other areas in the district.
-The cost of private kerbside services currently offered in these areas is generally the same as for services provided in the Oamaru area.
+Current cost of private kerbside services currently offered in these areas is generally the same as for services provided in the Oamaru area.